 Sensory-Friendly Performances at Greater Boston Stage Company

 Greater Boston Stage Company is committed to fostering an inclusive and accessible environment for all.
 We are excited to announce that we are producing our second sensory-friendly performance!

-The sensory-friendly production of Miracle on 34th Street will be a modified performance to create a more welcoming space for individuals with sensory-input disorders.
-There will be modifications throughout the theatre that create a friendly and supportive environment, encouraging patrons to experience the magic of theatre in their own way.
-Families, friends and caregivers of individuals with sensory-input disorders are also encouraged to attend.
+The sensory-friendly production of Miracle on 34th Street will be a performance dedicated to creating a more welcoming space for individuals with sensory-input disorders including autism spectrum disorder.
+There will be modifications throughout the theatre space that create a friendly and supportive environment, encouraging patrons to experience the magic of theatre in their own way.
+Families, friends and caregivers of individuals with sensory input disorders are also encouraged to attend.

 To provide a safe and accepting environment for all patrons, this sensory-friendly performance will include the following modifications: